Jeffrey-P-McAteer/full-crisis/readme.md

 The script `run_docker_from_container.py` will download + run an Arch Linux container (rootfs located under `target/docker-on-arch`) with this folder mounted under `/full-crisis` within the nspawn container.
 We will then use https://github.com/cross-rs/cross to perform final cross-compilation.

+# Runtime Dependencies

+If you do NOT have hardware-accelerated OpenGL rendering available (typically my testing VMs), install Mesa which has software-rendering fallback options - https://github.com/pal1000/mesa-dist-win?tab=readme-ov-file#downloads

 # Vocabulary